04 The Miller’s Daughter

 “No,” said Caleb.
 “This is more like a-a-a large dog.”

 Conall slapped Caleb on the back of the head, smiling.
-Dali returned to the table.
-Two servers followed, carrying plates of chicken, mashed peas, barley bread, and drinks.
-She waved at a young boy sitting in the corner by the kitchen doors.
+In minutes, Dali returned to the table with two servers.
+One carried chicken, mashed peas, barley bread on a wooden slab, while the other brought the ale and water.
+She beckoned to a young boy, sitting in the corner beside the kitchen doors.

 Placing her hands on his shoulders, she said, “This is my boy, Milo.
-He’ll bring food for your friend and the animal.
-Before I do, tell me he’ll be safe.”
+I’ll have him bring food for your friend and the creature with him.
+But, before I do, tell me he’ll be safe.”

 Graybard sat up and nodded.
 “He’ll be safe.”

-“This place and my son are I have left.
-Lost my mate a few seasons ago to the fever.
-I’m not ready to lose anything again.”
+“This place and my son are all I have left.
+I lost my mate a few seasons ago to the fever.
+I’m not ready to lose anything else.”

 Dali whispered in Milo’s ear and pushed him towards the kitchen.
 “Let me know when you need something else.
 I prefer coins when you are ready to pay for your meal.”